mgmarlow/mgmarlow.com/words/2022-01-08-reading-intro-to-haiku.md

 ---
-title: Intro to Haiku
+title: 'Reading: Intro to Haiku'
-author: Harold Henderson
 date: 2022-01-08
-rating: 4
+tags: reading
 ---

+Talking about _Intro to Haiku_ by Harold Henderson.

 The 17 syllable (5-7-5) structure of Japanese haiku doesn't necessarily translate well into English, so Henderson prefers English haiku in the realm of 12-15.
 There are a few interesting reasons for this difference: